meditationstuff/protocol_1/index.md

 Others: leaning with back (butt) against low things like countertops where everything above the lean is unsupported/erect.
 Leaning back against walls.
 Finally, sometimes facing wall bracing with hands.

+In additional to variations on normal standing, one might also alternate one foot on the floor while simultaneously one foot on a stool or chair.
+One could also add chairbacks, broomhandles, or canes.
+So one could get many of the benefits of standing but with a lot of extra help for stamina or taking the pressure off the lower back or particular joints or anything, depending on one's current biomechanics.
+Sometimes anti-fatigue mats are good for joints and feet and other times bad.
+It can be good to alternate different floor surfaces.
+But sensitivity and internal self-correction is/&#8203;should be the main feedback loop.
+For example, even if one usually wears shoe orthotics and has poor circulation, unless against doctors orders, one should likely explore meditating barefoot on rock hard surface, for at least tens of seconds to a few minutes, at a time.
+Unforgiving surfaces are extremely instructive, in their feedback, for the subtle modulation of muscle and posture, over time.
+Maximizing comfort, for sometimes extending meditation time or for freeing up attention for other things, is also important.
+All the postures, for accessing different types of feedback and affordances.

 more distinctions: sitting without back support, sitting with back support (still erect), and hella slumped in some comfortable couch or chair in some long-term comfortable way. always mix with erect/unsupported sitting and standing!

 more distinctions: sitting on a hard, very flat (parallel to ground, no tilting) surface; sitting on a very firm but nevertheless soft surface (like a big memory foam block)...